photoprism/photoprism-docs/docs/setup.md

 # For the early birds

 You are welcome to get an impression and provide early feedback.
+We've set up a public demo at [demo.photoprism.org](https://demo.photoprism.org) for you to play with.

 Note that we just started working on the UI and features are neither complete nor stable.
 We're a small team and move fast.
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).